-1. Select a major field of study and a senior college or university which offers a bachelor's degree in the chosen field.

-2. Write or visit the admissions office of the senior college or university and obtain a current copy of its catalog.
-Study the freshman and sophomore courses suggested.

-3. See your faculty advisor or counselor at AC who will help you select AC courses corresponding to those offered for freshman and sophomore years at the senior college or university.

-4. Complete the courses with a grade point average of at least 2.0 (C average).

-5a.
-Early in your last semester at AC, apply for admission to the senior college or university and ask the AC Records Office to send the institution to which you are transferring a transcript of your credits.

-5b.
-For students in a Fine Arts program - plan for auditions at the university in either January or February; therefore, you should apply in the fall before the last semester.
+- 1. Select a major field of study and a senior college or university which offers a bachelor's degree in the chosen field. - 2.
+Write or visit the admissions office of the senior college or university and obtain a current copy of its catalog.
+Study the freshman and sophomore courses suggested. - 3.
+See your faculty advisor or counselor at AC who will help you select AC courses corresponding to those offered for freshman and sophomore years at the senior college or university. - 4.
+Complete the courses with a grade point average of at least $2.0\ ({\rm C}\ average})$ . - 5a.
+Early in your last semester at AC, apply for admission to the senior college or university and ask the Office of the Registrar to send the institution to which you are transferring a transcript of your credits. - 5b.
+For students in a Fine Arts program plan for auditions at the university in either January or February; therefore, you should apply in the fall before the last semester.